-Illuminates when the ignition is ON and should be extinguished when the engine is running.
+Illuminates when the is starter switch is turned on and should be extinguished when the engine is running.

-If the light stays ON when the engine is running it indicates that there is an alternator fault.
+If the indicator remains illuminated when the engine is running it indicates that there is an alternator fault.

-Turn OFF all electrical accessories, radio, climate control, rear screen heater etc. Try to use the minimum electrical load possible and avoid using power windows, electric sunroof etc.
+Turn off all electrical accessories, radio, climate control, rear screen heater etc. Try to use the minimum electrical load possible and avoid using power windows, electric sunroof etc.

-Report the fault to a Jaguar Dealer/ Authorised Repairer.
+Report the fault to a Jaguar Dealer/Authorised Repairer.